Created 9 years ago

 You are welcome to write patches to fix or improve rpkg.
 All code should work

-with Python 2.7 and 3.
+with Python 3.
 Before you create a PR to propose your changes,

 make sure